CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    ![](media/2dg115.png)

 1. Select **Security (1)** tab and click on **Secret scanning (2)** from the sidebar.
-Here, you'll notice that an alert is generated reffering to the same **Application ID** which was exposed in `build.docker-compose.yml` file.
-This is how Secret scanning feature works and generates alerts to notify you.
+Here, you'll notice that an alert is generated referring to the same **Application ID** which was exposed in `build.docker-compose.yml` file.
+This is how the Secret scanning feature works and generates alerts to notify you.

    ![](media/2dg116.png)